Shubham-Rasal/Agent-Nexus-Protocol/README.md

 ## 🏆 Hackathon Details

-This project was created during [Hackathon Name] by [Team Name].
+This project was created during Encode AI Blueprints Hackathon .
 Our goal was to create a standardized protocol for agent communication that could revolutionize how AI agents interact and collaborate.

 ### Team Members
 - [Shubham Rasal](https://github.com/Shubham-Rasal)